Strategic Plan & Performance

 You can clean your rain barrel using a mild soap and a pressure washer or garden hose.

-When temperatures fall below 40°F (4°C), winterize your Rain Barrel by removing the barrel and Flexifit diverter from your downspout and placing the winterizing cover over the hole.
-Then, disconnect, drain, and store your barrel.
+When temperatures fall below 40°F (4°C), winterize your rain barrel by removing the barrel and diverter from your downspout and placing the winterizing cap over the hole.
+Then, disconnect, drain, and store your barrel inside.
+If left outside, the barrel should be covered with a tarp or turned upside down to prevent water accumulation.

 If your hose becomes clogged, remove it from the diverter and the rain barrel.
 Then, carefully dislodge any debris by using a blunt end rod or stick, such as a broom handle, or by flushing the hose with water.
 Do not insert sharp or pointed objects as they can tear or damage the hose.